Armona Island

 Armona Island is one of many islands of Algarve, Portugal.
 Armona is 9 km in length, and from 0.1 to 1 km wide.

-It is accessible by regular 20-minute Ferry trips or even quicker water taxi from the waterfront in Olhão.
+It is accessible by regular 20-minute ferry trips or even quicker water taxi from the waterfront in Olhão.
 The island is populated with a large number of beach houses and 5 cafe bars.

 The main beach on the Atlantic side of the island is pristine and uncrowded, making it a popular daytrip destination for tourists staying in Olhão itself.
 The port is a very popular place in the summer when the locals and holiday makers dive / jump off it into the sea.

-In Armona Island one can also find Fuseta Island (also known as Fuseta Island Beach), which is located in front of Fuseta and is accessible by ferry or water taxi.
+Opposite Armona Island, one can also find Fuseta Island (also known as Fuseta Island Beach), which is located in front of Fuseta and is accessible by ferry or water taxi.